Diwansu-pilania/streamlit-ml-app/README.md

 # streamlit-ml-app

-##NO2 Prediction Machine Learning Model
+##NO2 Prediction Machine Learning Model##

 Web App Link:

 [Provide your web app link here]

-Model Accuracy:
+MODEL ACCURACY:

+IN PERCENTS : 82 %

 Mean Absolute Error (MAE): 3.1067

 R-Squared Score (R²): 0.82

-Overview:
+OVERVIEW:

 This machine learning model is built to predict the NO2 (Nitrogen Dioxide) levels based on various environmental features such as SO2, RSPM, SPM, PM2.5, and other relevant data.

-Dataset:
+DATASET:

 The dataset includes air pollution parameters collected from different locations, including: